nickjj/plutus/README.md

 - Bidirectionally sort items by date (default), category, amount and more
   - Items are always sorted by date on disk in the CSV file, sorting is done in memory for displaying
 - It is reasonably fast, a sorted summary for 12,000 items takes ~100ms on my 10 year old computer
-  - Printing a summay with 100,000 items takes 560ms
+  - Printing a summary with 100,000 items takes 560ms
     - For my use case, that would be around 70 years of finance tracking
   - Printing all 12,000 item details (not a summary) takes 700ms
   - `plutus demo --init-benchmark` will benchmark 1,000, 10,000 and 100,000 items